SpinQ: Compilation strategies for scalable spin-qubit architectures: Quantum circuit mapping challenges of the crossbar architecture

-Most of the operation parallelization restrictions come from the fact that control lines are shared among multiple qubits, while each line has a specific role and relation to one another.
-It should also be noted that most operations must be implemented with strict pulse durations and time intervals depending on the site that gets addressed \cite{li2018crossbar} due to fabrication imperfections \cite{helsen2018quantum}.
-Although such pulse durations have to be carefully considered in the mapping process by providing recent calibration data \cite{steinberg2021noise,tannu2019not,nishio2020extracting}, in this work we consider an ideal crossbar architecture, as such data are not available yet.
-Despite that, the mapping techniques proposed in this work are compatible with such considerations and can be added once calibration data are available.
+Most of the operation parallelization restrictions of the crossbar architecture come from the fact that control lines are shared among multiple qubits and each line has a specific role and relation to one another.
+It should also be mentioned that most operations must be implemented with strict pulse durations and time intervals, depending on the addressed site \cite{li2018crossbar,helsen2018quantum}.
+Although such pulse durations have to be carefully considered in the mapping process by providing recent calibration data \cite{9736599,tannu2019not,nishio2020extracting}, in this work, we consider an ideal crossbar architecture, as such data are not available yet.
+Despite that, the mapping techniques proposed in this work are compatible with similar considerations and can be added once calibration data are available.

-To better illustrate what the conditions and constraints are when trying to parallelize quantum operations, let us consider the following example in which two shuttles are performed in parallel.
-As shown in Fig. \ref{fig:shuttle_example}, the following requirements must be fulfilled to shuttle qubit $3$ one site to the left: \begin{enumerate} \item The destination site must not be occupied by another qubit. \item The barrier between destination and origin sites must be lowered.
+To better illustrate what conditions and constraints there are when trying to parallelize quantum operations, let us consider the following example in which two shuttles are tried in parallel.
+As shown in Fig. \ref{fig:shuttle_example} (a), the following requirements must be fulfilled in that order to shuttle qubit $3$ one site to the left: \begin{enumerate} \item The destination site must not be occupied by another qubit. \item The barrier between destination and origin sites must be lowered.
 This is depicted as a dashed vertical $CL_0$ line. \item All barriers surrounding the origin and destination sites must be raised.
 This is shown as solid red RL ($RL_0$ and $RL_1$) and blue CL lines ($CL_1$ and the always-raised most-left CL line). \item The voltage going through the QL line of the destination site ($QL_{-1}$) must be higher than the one going through the origin site ($QL_0$).
-This is shown as $QL_{-1}>QL_{0}$ in the top-right of Fig. \ref{fig:shuttle_example}. \item To prevent other qubits in these two columns from shuttling, the voltage going through their QL lines must be higher than their adjacent empty sites.
+This is shown as $QL_{-1}>QL_{0}$ in the top-right of Fig. \ref{fig:shuttle_example} (a). \item To prevent other qubits in these two columns from shuttling, the voltage going through their QL lines must be higher than their adjacent empty sites.
 This is depicted as voltage level relations between QL lines.
 Note that QLs with no voltage relations are irrelevant for this particular shuttle operation. \end{enumerate}